kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/03-mistakes-and-editing-your-transfer/articles/01-why-was-i-charged-extra/content.md

+# Mistakes and editing your transfer
-# Why was I charged extra?
+## Why was I charged extra?
 It’s never nice to get charged more than you were expecting.
 There are three main reasons this could happen when you use a card to pay for a transfer.

 ### The bank that issued your card has charged an extra fee — often called a ‘cash advance’